-I have been active since the first week of geohashing, but I occasionally disappear for long periods of time.
+I have been active since the first week of geohashing, but I disappear for long periods of time and don't always check the wiki regularly.
+I do still check the coordinates on a regular basis, but at this point I don't usually have time to make it.
 When I go geohashing, my intent is usually to enjoy nature or explore an interesting new location.
 Thus, the frequency with which I geohash is highly dependent on where I currently live.
-I also tend to geohash more in the warmer months of the year, as that allows for much more pleasant biking expeditions.
+I also tend to geohash more in the warmer months of the year, as that allows for much more pleasant expeditions.

 Since geohashing began, I have moved many times.
 Thus, there are several places that I consider to be my "home" graticule.
 My home graticules are: